hoplon/hoplon/doc/Getting-Started.md

     (h1 {:id "main" :style "color:red"} "Hello world")))
 ```

-When the application is compiled the output file _resources/public/sexp.html_
+When the application is compiled the output files _resources/public/index.html_
-is produced.
+and _resources/public/main.js_ are produced.

 The ClojureScript HTML syntax follows the following conventions: